dotnet/systemweb-adapters/README.md

    - There should be no manual changes to enable using supported surface area of the adapters.
 If a member is not found, it is not currently supported on ASP.NET Core
 3. Install `Microsoft.AspNetCore.SystemWebAdapters.CoreServices` to your ASP.NET Core application
 4. Install `Microsoft.AspNetCore.SystemWebAdapters.FrameworkServices` to your ASP.NET Framework application
    - The package installation will add a new module to your `web.config`.
 This module handles any customizations that are required to help migrate to .NET Core.
-See [this](docs/framework.md) for details on what is available here.
 5. For your ASP.NET Core application:
    - Register the adapter services:
      ```csharp